marenfrank/Final-Project/README.md

 # Final Project for CSC-336
 My final project for Web Programming is a mobile app that suggests a song for you on Spotify.
-It uses Spotify's API to pull songs by genre and playlist to give listeners a different listening experience.
-Users can also choose the random button to get a random song to listen not based off a selected genre or playlist!
+Users can choose parameters or go completely random to get a new song to have stuck in their head!

 # Features
+* It uses Spotify's API to pull songs by genre and playlist

 # Credits
+* Helper functions made by Prof. Bei Xiao